 The traditional method to cook pesto green bean, potato pasta salad is cooking all ingredients at the same time in the same pot.
 Honestly, I prefer to cook the potatoes and pasta first for 10 minutes.
 Then add the green beans and blanch them for 3 minutes and shock them in ice water.
 This process helps to keep vibrant color and fresh flavor.
 You also have more control over each ingredient’s cooking time and therefore the texture and tenderness of each ingredient.
 Cooking time will depend on how thick you cut the potatoes but make sure to check them at around the 8 minutes mark to prevent the potato from falling apart and losing their shape.

 Always, remember to salt your water generously.
 It's very important to keep in mind when cooking pasta.

-While the pasta is cooking, pop the cherry tomatoes in the oven with one teaSpoon of Classic Blend Fleur de Sel French Sea Salt and 1 TableSpoon of Navarino Icons Eleon Extra Virgin Olive Oil, both of which are available in our online shop.
+While the pasta is cooking, pop the cherry tomatoes in the oven with one teaspoon of sea salt and 1 Tablespoon of Navarino Icons Eleon Extra Virgin Olive Oil, both of which are available in our online shop.
 Roast them for about 30 minutes.

 Combine all the ingredients until all is blended.
 Serve in a salad bowl and drizzle some premium EVOO.